Burp Intruder payload types

-You can use predefined payload lists with many of the payload options.
+You can use predefined payload lists with many of the payload types.
 For more information, see Predefined payload lists.

-You can customize each payload type under the Payload Options field.
-Many types offer the following base configuration options:
+You can customize each payload type in the Payload settings field.
+Many types offer the following base configuration settings:

 - Paste - Insert a list from your clipboard.

 - Load - Load a list from a file.

 - Remove - Delete the highlighted item.